bromite/bromite/README.md

 No.
 This is not a limitation of Bromite but of all Chromium-based projects in general, as general public is not allowed to use Google's APIs for free unless when using Chrome.

+## Q. Can you add dark mode/some cool themes?
+No.
+Bromite is about adblocking and privacy.

 ## Can you add HTTPS everywhere?
 No.
 We cannot add add-ons to Bromite (merely some features) and anyway HTTPS everywhere in particular is too invasive to be easily maintained across new releases.